 - Dishwashers and garbage disposals at 80 dB

 - Train whistle from 500 ft and subways from 200 ft at 90-95 dB

 - Motorcycles and rock concerts at 100-115dB

 Decibel levels of 120-150 with even short exposure can cause hearing loss.
-Examples include a thunderclap and a chainsaw at 120 dB and a jet engine from 100 feet or a 12-gauge shotgun at 150 dB.
+Examples include a thunderclap, a chainsaw at 120 dB, a jet engine from 100 feet, or a 12-gauge shotgun at 150 dB.
 Lawn mowers at garbage trucks produce about 100 dB too.

 Noise exposure, even from everyday tasks like cutting the grass or traffic noise, affects our hearing.
-This happens gradually from daily exposure, and we often won’t notice the loss until it’s too late.
+But unfortunately, this happens gradually from daily exposure, and we often won’t notice the loss until it’s too late.

 Choices in Hearing Protection